Optimal Control of Underdamped Systems: An Analytic Approach: Underdamped control model

-Finally, the entropy production is \emph{non-coercive}, i.e it is not a convex functional of the control at $g$ equal zero.
-Precise treatments of the optimal control problem in such a case are possible either by regularizing the problem \cite{MGSc2014}, or in special cases \cite{DeKiLu2017}, by considering non-purely mechanical controls \cite{PMG2014}.
-Studying, as we propose here, the mean entropy production at finite $g$ has the advantage of making the cost functional coercive with respect to the mechanical force. \end{description} At this point, it is worth commenting on our working hypotheses.
-The cost functionals in both case~\ref{itm:a} and \ref{itm:b} are readily convex in the mechanical potential.
-We surmise the existence of an open set of admissible potentials that allows us to look for a minimum in the form of a normal extremal of a variational problem \cite{BoSiSu2021}.
+At this point, it is worth commenting on our working hypotheses.
+The cost functionals in both case~\hyperref[itm:a]{KL} and \hyperref[itm:b]{EP} are readily convex in the mechanical potential.
+We surmise the existence of an open set of admissible potentials that allows us to look for a minimum in the form of a regular extremal of a variational problem \cite{BoSiSu2021}.
 To justify this assumption we recall that H\"ormander's theorem (see e.g \cite{ReyL2006}) ensures that any potential $U_{t}$~\eqref{model:sde} that is sufficiently regular, bounded from below, and growing sufficiently fast at infinity results in a smooth density.